Post-Graduate Nurse Practitioner Certificate

 Master of Nursing - Nurse Practitioner

 The College of Nursing offers Registered Nurses, who have already obtained a Master of Nursing Degree, an opportunity to pursue a Post-Graduate Nurse Practitioner Certificate, with a focus on advanced clinical practice.
-After successful completion of 27 credit units of study and a minimum of 720 practicum hours, students are eligible to write the national Canadian Nurses Association Nurse Practitioner Exam (CNPE).
+After successful completion of 27 credit units of study and a minimum of 720 practicum hours, students are eligible to write the national Canadian Nurse Practitioner Examinations: Family/All Ages (CNPE:F/AA) or other jurisdictionally approved Family Nurse Practitioner licensing exam.

 - NURS 990 Seminar

-- PLUS GSR 9601 University Ethics (required in 1st term of program)
+- PLUS GPS 9601 University Ethics (required in 1st term of program)

-- Students are required to attend GSR 960 in Term 1.
-GSR courses are online and there is no tuition.
+- Students are required to attend GPS 960 in Term 1.
+GPS courses are online and there is no tuition.